kfiroo/react-native-cached-image/README.md

 Cache a list of urls, if any of the urls is already cached will not try to download again.

 #### `ImageCacheProvider.deleteMultipleCachedImages(urls: string[], options: CacheOptions): Promise`
-Deletes all images from cache that were cached using the given urls, if file doesn't exist do nothing
+Deletes all images from cache that were cached using the given urls, if file doesn't exist do nothing.

+### `ImageCacheProvider.clearCache(): Promise`
+Deletes all cached images.

 #### Dependencies
 - [lodash](https://github.com/lodash/lodash) for props handling